dbenoit17/dynamic-ffi/README.md

 ```

 ## Documentaion
-Documentation is rendered when the package is built.
-After
+Documentation is available at https://docs.racket-lang.org/dynamic-ffi/index.html, or locally after the package is installed by running the following command:
-installing the package, use Racket's command line tool `raco`
-to view the html docs.

 ```
 raco docs dynamic-ffi